GoogleCloudPlatform/cloud-sdk-docker/README.md

 To use this image, pull from [Container Registry](gcr.io/google.com/cloudsdktool/cloud-sdk) and then run the following command:

-(Note: To pull from Docker Hub, replace all of the following instances of `gcr.io/google.com/cloudsdktool/cloud-sdk` with `google/cloud-sdk`.)

 ```
 docker pull gcr.io/google.com/cloudsdktool/cloud-sdk:latest
 ```

+(Note: To pull from Docker Hub, replace all instances of `gcr.io/google.com/cloudsdktool/cloud-sdk` with `google/cloud-sdk`.)

 Verify the install